This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 Yield Tests and Percentages

 Meat and seafood products tend to be the most expensive part of the menu.
 They also have significant amounts of waste, which must be accounted for when determining standard portion cost.
-When meat is delivered, unless it has been purchased precut, it must be trimmed and cut into portions.
+When the meat is delivered, unless it has been purchased precut, it must be trimmed and cut into portions.
 The losses due to trimming and cutting must be accounted for in the portion cost of the meat.
 For example, if a 5 kg roast costing $8 a kilogram (total cost is $40) is trimmed of fat and sinew and then weighs 4 kg, the cost of usable meat (the EP cost), basically, has risen from $8 a kilogram to $10 a kilogram ($40/4 kg).
 The actual determination of portion cost is found by conducting a meat cutting yield test.
 The test is conducted by the person who breaks down or trims the wholesale cut while keeping track of the weight of the parts.
-The information is placed in columns on a chart, as shown in Figure 4.
+The information is placed in columns on a chart, as shown in Table 7.5.
 The column names and their functions are discussed below.

 The Procedure for Determining EP Cost